 Thank you so much to Tonya and Stephanie for taking the time to come and speak to our members!
 Film festivals are an important topic with so much to learn.
 We enjoyed hearing how to navigate festival submissions and we are looking forward to seeing all the films SDIFF will program this year!

 The San Diego International Film Festival is an independent film festival that takes place annually in San Diego.
-This year the festival will run October 15-20 across two "villages" in the Gaslamp Quarter and La Jolla.
-The festival showcases contemporary narrative feature, documentary and short films in competitive juried categories.
-These categories, or "tracks", vary year to year and have included foreign language, animated, Native American, military, social justice, and equestrian .
-The Festival also hosts awards banquets, panel discussions, retrospectives and parties during the festival.
+This year, the Festival will run October 15-20 across two "villages" in the Gaslamp Quarter and La Jolla.
+The festival showcases contemporary narrative feature, documentary, and short films in competitive juried categories.
+These categories, or "tracks." vary year to year and have included foreign language, animated, Native American, military, social justice, and equestrian themes.
+The Festival also hosts awards banquets, panel discussions, retrospectives, and parties!

 About Our Speakers